- What Makes Cloud Storage Best for Kodi?

 For an additional price, you can purchase the Crypto add-on for your pCloud account.
 This piece of kit provides zero-knowledge encryption, meaning only you hold the key to decrypt your data.
 Without this additional cost, pCloud will retain control of the encryption key.

 pCloud should be your first choice for Kodi cloud storage.
 It provides a clean and intuitive interface with excellent speeds and security measures to boot.
 Zero-knowledge encryption comes at an extra cost, but one that’s nonetheless worth it.
-Plans start at $3.99 per month for 500GB of storage, or you can sign up for a free account and get 10GB without spending a dime.
+Plans start at $3.99 per month for 500GB of storage, or you can sign up for a and get 10GB without spending a dime.

 - Free 10GB storage

 - Affordable plans

 - File encryption is a paid add-on service

 Dropbox sits right behind pCloud because of the service itself, not the specific Kodi plugin.
 In fact, this plugin provides far more features than the pCloud one, granting you full control over your Dropbox account inside of Kodi.
 Even so, issues with privacy are a concern, as as is the clunky setup process on Kodi.

 Once you install the add-on, you’ll find a URL and authorization code.
 You plug those into your browser where you can then sign in.
 You’ll get yet another authorization code that you have to go back to Kodi and enter.
 After all that, you’ll finally add your account to Kodi.

 It’s an annoying process, but one that many Kodi users should be familiar with.
 You are, however, paid off for your troubles.
 This add-on gives you full control over your Dropbox account, allowing you to view, edit, add and delete files right from the Kodi window.
 The add-on itself uses local disk caching as well, meaning your playback should be as smooth as your hardware allows.

 Other Reasons We Like Dropbox